 Another popular treatment involves the use of lasers.
 Your skin doctor may decide to use laser treatment on those spider veins that are particularly tiny and narrow because they are more difficult to inject.
 The pulses of heat can be directed so a specific pinpoint under your skin to eradicate the spider veins.

 While the spider veins that have been treated won’t return to cause you more concern, it’s likely that you’ll develop more spider veins, especially if you don’t take the precautions listed above.
 Your dermatologist in New York City cannot cure weakened veins, but regular visual examinations and ultrasound tests can help monitor your venous activity.
 And following the advice of your dermatologist for lifestyle changes that will improve your skin condition are vital to reducing your risk of developing more spider veins.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Spider Veins?
-Would like to schedule an appointment with an internationally recognized, best rated NY dermatologist, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, best rated NY dermatologist, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.